aspectran/aspectran.github.io/_pages/en/docs/aspectow/node-manager.md

 ## 5. Redis Dynamic Metadata Management & Automatic Cleanup (GC)

-In Gateway mode, a dynamic metadata management system keeps management dashboards updated even as nodes change continuously:
+In Gateway mode, a dynamic metadata management and Garbage Collection (GC) system powered by Redis ensures that management dashboards always reflect the latest cluster topology, even as nodes dynamically launch or terminate:

-*   **Automatic Registration**: Nodes register telemetry definitions (Group $ightarrow$ Node $ightarrow$ App) in central Redis upon startup.
+*   **Automatic Metadata Registration**: Upon startup, each node immediately registers its cluster and group info, detailed specifications, application hierarchy (`Group` $\rightarrow$ `Node` $\rightarrow$ `App`), and telemetry metric definitions in the central Redis store.
+*   **Real-time Topology Construction**: The management Console dynamically builds and visualizes the complete cluster hierarchy and active node list on the dashboard using the metadata aggregated in Redis.
-*   **Automatic Cleanup (GC)**: When nodes terminate or scale down, Pulse monitoring detects missing signals and automatically purges stale metadata from Redis.
+*   **Automatic Cleanup (GC)**: When a node terminates gracefully, crashes, or is removed during a scale-in event, the Pulse monitoring mechanism detects signal expiration.
+After a designated timeout, stale node metadata is automatically purged from Redis to prevent memory leaks and false alerts.

 ## 6. Configuration Examples & XML Rules